Data Processing Agreement

 11. Term and Termination

 This DPA applies for the duration of the Controller's CertVault subscription.
-Upon termination:
+Upon termination of the Controller's account:

 12. Governing Law